 You can do this process at home or at a professional car cleaning station, but with marine soap only.
 I’d recommend a car wash where you can do the cleaning yourself instead of leaving this responsibility over to someone else.

 2. Wax The Outsides

 Get yourself some marine wax and go to town!
 Wax everything that you can.
 This will really help when it comes to doing photography and your photos will certainly pop.

 Many people forget to clean their trailer too.
 You can grease up certain points plus makes sure even the basics such as the licence plate is clean.
-I also like to add tyreshine to my tyres to make them look like new again.
+I also like to add tire shine to my tires to make them look new again.

 If you can, I would also check all of your roller bearings to make sure they are free-turning.
 Also, check the undercarriage for any significant wear and if the ratchet straps are in good condition.
 It’s quite cheap to replace these.

 It would be very embarrassing to list your jet ski for sale, only to realize that it has an expired registration on either the ski or the trailer, or worse – both!
 The re-registration of each can be a time-consuming and expensive process.

 Any place that you list your jet ski for sale (such as Craigslist) must show the current length of registration and the state in which it is registered.
 Some places do blur the registration plates nowadays so your identity can’t be stolen, but internally they can verify that it’s a real listing.

 5. Make sure your insurance is up to date

 While you’re not going to transfer the insurance cover, it’s important that it’s up to date.
 Why?
 Because when you list a jet ski for sale, you become a target for thieves.
 Now they will know where you live and that you have a jet ski.